 Ida C. Potts gave the Livingston Free Library Association money to buy land and build a library.
 This building, the current library was dedicated on September 24, 1914.
 This building came with a large carved piano on one corner.

 In July of 2001, an addition was completed to the original structure.
-This included an exterior ramp and a bathroom.
+This included a handicap ramp, additional space for the collections, computers, printer circulation desk and a bathroom.